choraria/devfest/README.md

 - `updatedBy`: GitHub username of last updater
 - `updatedAt`: ISO timestamp of last update

-Note: The `slug` is used as the Redis key and is required in the issue title but not stored in the entry data.
+Note: The `slug` is used as the identifier for the redirect and is required in the issue title but not stored in the entry data.

 ### Optional Fields:
 - `gdgChapter`: GDG chapter name